DIRECTLab/carla-energy-consumption/docs/carla_setup_UE5.md

 ## Errors and Fixes
-* * These are errors and their fixes I encountered during first time setup.
+* These are errors and their fixes I encountered during first time setup.
 Hopefully you will find them helpful should you need debugging during your setup.
-* Note: When a command is run with `sudo` permission.
-All of the environment variables are reset for security.
-So if you need the environment variables for the command to work, you have to add the `-E` modifier to preserve the environment.

 ### Error at setup
 * I got this error running the script which basically does everything to download, build and start.